microsoft/ApplicationInsights-Profiler-AspNetCore/examples/ReReleaseNuGet/Readme.md

 1. Check that the file of `TraceUpload.zip` is included in the header project output at: `bin/Debug/net6.0/TraceUploader.zip`

-1. In any header project, you can follow the other instructions to enable profiler in your header project now.
-There is NO need to reference it again.
+1. In any header project, without reference profiler package again, you can then follow the other instructions to enable profiler.

+## Feedback

+If you have suggestions or if there is any questions, problems, please [file an issue](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues).